 Iron Maiden

-Following lineup changes and a period of transition in the 1990s, the return of Bruce Dickinson and Adrian Smith in 1999 marked a resurgence in the band’s popularity.
-Subsequent releases such as "The Final Frontier" (2010), "The Book of Souls" (2015), and "Senjutsu" (2021) reached number one in more than 25 countries.
-Iron Maiden have sold over 130 million albums globally and have earned more than 600 certifications.
-They are regarded as one of the most influential and enduring heavy metal bands, having received multiple awards, including Grammy and Brit Awards.
+After a period of lower commercial performance during the 1990s, the return of Dickinson and Smith in 1999 was followed by a renewed period of success.
+"The Final Frontier" (2010), "The Book of Souls" (2015), and "Senjutsu" (2021) each reached number one in more than 25 countries.
+Iron Maiden have sold more than 130 million records worldwide and have received more than 600 certifications.
+The band have received several awards, including Grammy Awards and Brit Awards, and were inducted into the Rock and Roll Hall of Fame in 2026.

 Full Wikipedia article: https://en.wikipedia.org/wiki/Iron_Maiden